danielkunin/Deeplearning-Visualizations/article/optimization.md

 It is important to distinguish between the function $f$ that will perform the task (the model) and the function $\mathcal{L}$ you are optimizing (the loss function).

-- The model is an architecture and a set of parameters that approximates a <span class="sidenote">real function</span> that performs the task.
+- The model inputs an unlabeled example (such as a picture) and outputs a label (such as a bbox for a car).
+It is defined by an architecture and a set of parameters, and approximates a <span class="sidenote">real function</span> that performs the task.
 Optimized parameter values will enable the model to perform the task with relative accuracy.
-- The loss function quantifies how accurately the model has performed on given data set.
-Its value depends on the model's parameter values.
+- The loss function inputs a set of parameters and outputs a loss, measuring how well that set of parameters performs the task (on the training set).

-### Optimizing the loss
+### Optimizing the loss function

 Initially, good parameter values are unknown.
 However, you have a formula for the loss function.
-Optimize that on your dataset, and theoretically you will find good parameter values.
+Minimize the loss function, and theoretically you will find good parameter values.
 The way to do this is to feed a training data set into the model and adjust the parameters iteratively to make the loss function as small as possible.

 In summary, the way you define the loss function will dictate the performance of your model on the task at hand.
 The diagram below illustrates the process of finding a model that performs well.